 Banks are not required to close on the holidays designated by the U.S. Federal Reserve System, but they usually do.
-Expect bank branches to be closed on Monday, Jan.
-16, when the Fed observes Martin Luther King Jr. Day.
+Expect bank branches to be closed on Monday, Oct.
+9, in observation of Columbus Day (or Indigenous Peoples Day, as the second Monday in October is designated in many cities and states).

 Here is the Fed’s holiday schedule for 2023: